Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Stage III: Placenta Delivery

-Manual cord traction occurs when the care provider is in a hurry and decides to "help" the placenta detach quickly by pulling on it.
-As it sounds, this isn't a good idea.
-It increases the risk of postpartum hemorrhage, which is the leading complication noted in birthing.
-I've heard far too many stories of moms thanking their doctors for "saving them" from bleeding to death during birthing.
-They swear that they would have died if they hadn't been in a hospital.
-They never knew that their "care" provider was the one who caused the bleeding and that it was completely preventable!
+Manual cord traction occurs when the care provider decides to "help" the placenta detach quickly by pulling on the cord.
+This confers no benefit to the mother and increases the risk of postpartum hemorrhage, which is the leading complication noted in childbirth.
+In some cases of postpartum hemorrhage, mothers will thank their doctors for "saving them" from bleeding to death, never realizing it was the doctor's own actions that caused the hemorrhage.
+They swear that they would have died if they hadn't been in a hospital when the actual complication was completely preventable.

 Sometimes the placenta delivery is delayed.
-Nursing your baby will help stimulate birthing embraces to help bring the placenta, because it will release natural oxytocin into your body.
-Coughing, sneezing and laughing can be used as techniques to help you expel the placenta.
+Nursing the baby will help stimulate contractions to expel the placenta, because it releases natural oxytocin into the body.
+Coughing, sneezing and laughing can be also be used.
 Even a good hard cry to celebrate your baby's birth can do the trick.

 WHAT & HOW YOU MAY FEEL